Im-Rises/cells_segmentation/README.md

 ## Description

-Cells segmentation program made in Matlab.
+Cells segmentation program made in MATLAB.
 This program is made for educational purpose.
 Analyse group of cells from pictures with image conversion, thresholding, filtering, regions separation and segmentation.